 Team alignment is highly dependent on conveying company objectives and core values across the organization.
 Recognizing employees for embracing company core values in their day-to-day achievements helps to connect employees with their teams and the overall company vision.

-Effective employee recognition helps employees understand which behaviours are recognized and why.
-Frequent recognition is positive feedback from peers, managers and upper management.
+Effective employee recognition helps employees understand which behaviors are recognized and why.
+Frequent recognition is positive feedback from peers, managers, and upper management.
 Organizations that have managers championing regular recognition and communication have 47% high shareholder return according to a Towers Watson report from 2010.

 Show your employees appreciation by providing continuous feedback.